david-cattermole/mayaMatchMoveSolver/docs/source/tools.rst

 3) Run tool.

-   - The active viewport camera will be centerd on the selected transform node.
+   - The active viewport camera will be centered on the selected transform node.

 4) Use the Pan/Zoom tool (default hotkey is '\' key), to zoom in and